JonR45/Predicting-the-Price-of-a-Used-Car/README.md

 2. One variable ('Model') had 312 unique entries.
 3. The important variables were: Brand, Mileage, Engine Volume and Year of Production.

-I was then able to identify and deal with missing values; missing values constituted <5% of the data, thus these entries were dropped)
+I was then able to drop the missing value entries before moving on to further explore the data.
 ### Exploratory Data Analysis
 #### Exploring the Probability Distribution Functions (PDFs)
 * Analysis of the PDFs revealed that Price, Mileage, Engine Volume and Year of production all contained outliers.